-This Agreement is being delivered to you in connection with the proposed Placement Agreement (the "Placement Agreement") among VirnetX Holding Corporation, a Delaware corporation (the "Company"), and Cowen and Company, LLC ("Cowen" or the "Lead Placement Agent") and Craig-Hallum Capital Group LLC ("Craig-Hallum" or the "Co-Placement Agent" and, together with the Lead Placement Agent, the "Placement Agents"), and the other parties thereto (if any), relating to the proposed public offering of shares of the common stock, par value \$0.0001 per share (the "Common Stock"), of the Company and warrants (the "Warrants"), each warrant to purchase shares of Common Stock.
-The aggregate shares of Common Stock so proposed to be sold is hereinafter referred to as the "Stock" and the number of shares of Common Stock issuable upon exercise of the Warrants is hereinafter referred to as the "Warrant Stock."
-The Warrant Stock, together with the Stock and the Warrants, is referred to herein as the "Securities."
+This Agreement is being delivered to you in connection with the proposed Placement Agreement (the "Placement Agreement") between VirnetX Holding Corporation, a Delaware corporation (the "Company"), and Gilford Securities Incorporated ("Gilford" or the "Placement Agent"), and the other parties thereto (if any), relating to the proposed public offering of shares of the common stock, par value \$0.0001 per share (the "Common Stock"), of the Company, and warrants to purchase 4,500,000 shares of Common Stock.
+The aggregate shares of Common Stock so proposed to be sold is hereinafter referred to as the "Stock" and the number of shares of Common Stock issuable upon exercise of the Warrants is hereinafter referred to as the "Warrant Stock, together with the Stock and the Warrants, is referred to herein as the "Securities."

-In order to induce you to enter into the Placement Agent Agreement, and in light of the benefits that the offering of the Securities will confer upon the undersigned in its capacity as a securityholder and/or an officer, director or employee of the Company, and for good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the undersigned agrees with the Placement Agents that, during the period beginning on and including the date of the Placement Agent Agreement through and including the date that is the 90th day after the date of the Placement Agent Agreement (the "Lock-Up Period"), the undersigned will not, without the prior written consent of the Lead Placement Agent, directly or indirectly, (i) offer, sell, assign, transfer, pledge, contract to sell, or otherwise dispose of, or announce the intention to otherwise dispose of, any shares of Common Stock (including, without limitation, Common Stock which may be deemed to be beneficially owned by the undersigned in accordance with the rules and regulations promulgated under the Securities Act of 1933, as the same may be amended or supplemented from time to time (such shares, the "Beneficially Owned Shares")) or securities convertible into or exercisable or exchangeable for Common Stock, (ii) enter into any swap, hedge or similar agreement or arrangement that transfers in whole or in part, the economic risk of ownership of the Beneficially Owned Shares or securities convertible into or exercisable or exchangeable for Common Stock, whether now owned or hereafter acquired by the undersigned or with respect to which the undersigned has or hereafter acquires the power of disposition, or (iii) engage in any short selling of the Common Stock or securities convertible into or exercisable or exchangeable for Common Stock.
+In order to induce you to enter into the Placement Agent Agreement, and in light of the benefits that the offering of the Securities will confer upon the undersigned in its capacity as a securityholder and/or an officer, director or employee of the Company, and for good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the undersigned agrees with the Placement Agent that, during the period beginning on and including the date of the Placement Agent Agreement through and including the date that is the 90th day after the date of the Placement Agent Agreement (the "Lock-Up Period"), the undersigned will not, without the prior written consent of the Placement Agent, directly or indirectly, (i) offer, sell, assign, transfer, pledge, contract to sell, or otherwise dispose of, or announce the intention to otherwise dispose of, any shares of Common Stock (including, without limitation, Common Stock which may be deemed to be beneficially owned by the undersigned in accordance with the rules and regulations promulgated under the Securities Act of 1933, as the same may be amended or supplemented from time to time (such shares, the "Beneficially Owned Shares")) or securities convertible into or exercisable or exchangeable for Common Stock, (ii) enter into any swap, hedge or similar agreement or arrangement that transfers in whole or in part, the economic risk of ownership of the Beneficially Owned Shares or securities convertible into or exercisable or exchangeable for Common Stock, whether now owned or hereafter acquired by the undersigned or with respect to which the undersigned has or hereafter acquires the power of disposition, or (iii) engage in any short selling of the Common Stock or securities convertible into or exercisable or exchangeable for Common Stock.
 If (i) the Company issues an earnings release or material news or a material event relating to the Company occurs during the last 17 days of the Lock-Up Period, or (ii) prior to the expiration of the Lock-Up Period, the Company announces that it will release earnings results during the 16-day period beginning on the last day of the Lock-Up Period, the Lock-Up Period shall be extended and the restrictions imposed by this Agreement shall continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event.